 How to Get to Pai, Thailand

 If driving a moped is not your thing then there are tour companies you can book that will take you up there for the day.
 Ask your hotel reception or a vendor on the street or pre book a ticket here.

 Where to Stay in Pai

-We stayed at Soi One Boutique Bedrooms and loved it.
-The location was perfection right in town, steps away from the night market/ walking street but tucked away that it was quiet to sleep.
+The location at the Soi One Boutique Bedrooms was perfect, directly in town, steps away from the night market/ walking street but tucked away that it was quiet to sleep.
 The rooms were big, comfortable, and clean.